The Overall Concept of a Robust CyberSecurity Solution

 - Security Management Processes: Developing and implementing security policies, incident response plans, and security awareness programs.

-- Performance Monitoring: Establishing key performance indicators (KPIs) to measure and evaluate the effectiveness of cybersecurity measures.
+- Performance Monitoring: Establishing key performance indicators (KPIs) to measure and evaluate the effectiveness of CyberSecurity measures.

-In order to implement a Zero Trust Cybersecurity Strategy (ZTCS), organizations must adopt a comprehensive approach that encompasses all aspects of the cybersecurity life cycle, which requires at its core a Zero Trust Architecture.
-In a traditional cybersecurity architecture model, once access has been granted at the initial point of entry, the user is trusted to access other resources within the network perimeter.
+In order to implement a Zero Trust CyberSecurity Strategy (ZTCS), organizations must adopt a comprehensive approach that encompasses all aspects of the CyberSecurity life cycle, which requires at its core a Zero Trust Architecture.
+In a traditional CyberSecurity architecture model, once access has been granted at the initial point of entry, the user is trusted to access other resources within the network perimeter.
 However, in a Zero Trust Architecture model (ZTAM), no user or device is trusted by default, even if they are already inside the network's perimeter.
 This approach is based on the principle of "never trust, always verify," requiring continuous authentication and authorization for all users and devices attempting to access proprietary resources.

 Technically, the assumption within a ZTAM is the idea that a breach is imminent.
 Therefore, ZTAM is designed to Segment networks and contain damage of unauthorized access events and to, eventually, prevent lateral movement within the network, while minimizing or vastly reducing the potential impact of a security breach.
 It is a critical component of a robust ZTCS solution that is essential for organizations that need to enhance their security posture to protect sensitive information from cyber threats.